Privacy & cookies policy

 2. The data we collect about you

-We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:
+Depending on our relationship with you, we may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-• Contact data such as billing address, delivery address, email address and telephone numbers.
+• Contact data such as your address(es), email address(es) and telephone number(s).

 • Technical data such as your internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.
+Please also note that we use cookies on our website as detailed in section 4 of this Policy.

 • Profile data such as your interests, preferences, feedback and survey responses.